 Yes, you can purchase meals at 53 Commons with any of the purchase methods mentioned above.

-The standard door prices will be $7.75 for breakfast, $10.25 for lunch/brunch, $13.95 for dinner and $7.75 after 8:30 PM (Summer Term Only).
+The standard door prices will be $7.75 for breakfast, $10.50 for lunch/brunch, $14.75 for dinner.
 A few event/theme dinners each year will feature special food and may have a higher door price.
 (For instance the annual Lobster/Clambake dinner).

-53 Commons will stop serving food at 8:30 PM (10:00 pm during Summer Term) The Cafe at the Collis Center will be open until 1:30 am every day.
+53 Commons will stop serving food at 8:30 PM.
+The Cafe at the Collis Center will be open until 1:30 am every day.
 Click here to find out what venues are open each hour of the day and day of the week.

 What is now '53 Commons has had several minor renovations since it was Built in 1927.
 Many classes knew the building simply as Thayer.
 In the early 90s it was Full Fare and for around a decade before the renovations it housed several separate cafes that together were known as the Food Court or FoCo.
 Thanks to the Class of 1953, we've been able to fully modernize the old facility.
 Out of respect for the accomplishments and generosity of the Class of '53, we no longer refer to the area as FoCo, but many around campus still do.